Middle Tennessee Scheduled Lane Closures

 The retracing of pavement markings with spray thermoplastic on various interstates and state routes in Region 3.
 MM 84.5 – 85.5

-- Nightly, 8 p.m. – 6 a.m., (excluding holiday restrictions), There will be lane closures for mobile long line striping operations in both the NB and SB directions on I-65 in Davidson County
+- Nightly, 8 p.m. – 6 a.m., (Excl.
+Weekends) There will be lane closures for mobile long line striping operations in both the NB and SB directions on I-65 in Davidson County

 DAVIDSON COUNTY I-65